 The start of a new year is always a good time for reflection—to think about where we’ve been and where we’re going.
 Before we dive into 2019, we wanted to take the opportunity to look back at some highlights from last year and our plans for the year ahead.
 2019 here we come!

-We introduced many updates to Scholastica in 2018, and among our most exciting announcements was the official launch of a new PDF and HTML typesetting service for open access journals.
-Scholastica uses advanced typesetting technology to take DOCX manuscripts and turn them into beautiful HTML and PDF articles - including complex graphs, tables, and embedded media - quickly and reliably across mobile, tablet, and desktop devices.
-Typeset articles are sent straight to Scholastica Open Access Publishing, ready to be published to a modern journal website.
+We introduced many updates to Scholastica in 2018, and among our most exciting announcements was the official launch of our digital-first journal Production Service.
+Scholastica uses advanced technology to take DOCX manuscripts and turn them into beautiful HTML and PDF articles - including complex graphs, tables, and embedded media - and full-text XML quickly and reliably across mobile, tablet, and desktop devices.
+Articles produced by Scholastica can also be sent straight to our Open Access Publishing Platform, ready to be published to a modern journal website.

-We know typesetting is one of the most arduous parts of publishing an academic journal.
-By creating a service to simplify the typesetting process, we are making it easier for academic institutions and scholars to produce journals on their terms without having to contract out to external publishers.
-You can take a look at the behind the scenes of Scholastica’s typesetting process, including how we work directly with journal editors and publishers to handle final proofreading, in this blog post.
+We know production is one of the most arduous parts of publishing an academic journal.
+By creating a service to simplify the production process, we are making it easier for academic institutions and scholars to produce journals on their terms without having to contract out to external publishers.
+You can take a look at the behind the scenes of Scholastica’s production process, including how we work directly with journal editors and publishers to handle final proofreading, in this blog post.

 We’ve also continued to make improvements to our OA publishing software.
 Among the new features we introduced in 2018 were the ability to add custom pages to Scholastica’s journal website template, as well as readership analytics displayed on all HTML articles published via Scholastica.
 Additionally, we improved the load times of journal websites hosted via Scholastica and we added Google Scholar links for the references in all articles we typeset.